Top 20 SaaS Testing Tools for 2026

 AWS Device Farm

 AWS Device Farm is a cloud-based testing service provided by Amazon that enables the QA team to test Android, iOS, and mobile web apps on various physical devices hosted in the cloud.
-It allows for manual testing (live interaction with the devices) and automated testing with popular frameworks including Appium, Espresso, XCUITest, Calabash, and more.
+It allows for manual testing (live interaction with the devices) and automated testing with popular frameworks, including Appium, Espresso, XCUITest, Calabash, and more.
 It helps in detecting problems such as inconsistency in UI, crashes, and performance bottlenecks on various devices, OS versions, and screen sizes.

 Postman (Enterprise)

 Postman is a powerful API testing tool that allows developers to develop, test, document, and monitor APIs across a collaborative, cloud-based work area.
 It simplifies the creation of automated API tests in a low-code environment with JavaScript scripting support, environment variable use, data-driven testing support, and the ability to do request chaining.
 The ability to easily simulate complex API workflows with Postman validates response codes, headers, and payloads, catching issues early in the development cycle.
+Postman also allows you to run load and performance tests directly within the app using the same collections you used for functional testing.
+You can simulate hundreds of virtual users without needing a separate tool.

 Assertible

-Assertible is a cloud-based API testing and monitoring platform that helps teams test their web services are reliable and correct.
-It lets you write automated tests for RESTful APIs from a simple, low-code interface, with support for asserting response status codes, headers, and JSON payloads.
+Assertible is a cloud-based API testing and continuous monitoring platform that helps teams test whether their web services are reliable and correct.
+It lets you write automated tests for RESTful APIs from a simple, codeless interface, with support for asserting response status codes, headers, and JSON payloads.
 Assertible is very good for testing after a deployment, when tests are automatically triggered after a code deployment, helping catch problems in production environments.

 k6 Cloud (Grafana Labs)